Fellows who graduate from the Solís Policy Institute (SPI) programs become part of a statewide network of powerful women and trans people.

 The HOME Cohort meets on a regular basis to improve the safety and economic security of women in California who are experiencing homelessness due to domestic violence, through a combined approach of strengthening and innovating service delivery, building the power of women-led organizations and movements, and advocating for structural change in housing and domestic violence policies and services.

-SPI Alum Advocacy Fund
+Alum Advocacy Fund

 Ready to fund the next generation of feminist leaders and policymakers?
 Our Alum Advocacy Fund invests in the leadership of our alum as they continue to build racial, economic, and gender justice beyond our training.